Prevalence of Harm to Children and Protective Factors

 Background

-The indicators here start to provide a picture of how safe children in Aotearoa New Zealand are, and how this is tracking over time.
+The indicators here start to provide a picture of how safe tamariki in Aotearoa New Zealand are, and how this is tracking over time.
 Indicators include victims reporting to NZ Police, potentially avoidable hospitalisations, and police investigations of family harm.

 Key findings